rspec/rspec-rails/README.md

 # Run a single example from a spec file (by line number)
 $ bundle exec rspec spec/controllers/accounts_controller_spec.rb:8

+# See all options for running specs
+$ bundle exec rspec --help
 ```

 ## RSpec DSL Basics (or, how do I write a spec?)